Nurses Respond To George Floyd Protests During The Pandemic

 The National Nurses United put out a similar release, stating, “Nurses care for all patients, regardless of their gender, race, religion or other status.
 We expect the same from the police.”

-But, Dawson emphasizes, right now, we need to “stop the virus and the injustices.”
+But, Dawson emphasises, right now, we need to “stop the virus and the injustices.”

 Advertisement